arober19/Cancellation-Page-A-B-Testing-Analysis/README.md

 * transaction_type : is the transaction type for a transaction, can be REBILL, CHARGEBACK or REFUND
 * transaction_amount : is the amount generated for a transaction, this can be a negative value

+* In the table testsamples.csv, was

 ## **Data Preparation:**

 ## **Feature Engineering:**

 ## **Table Outputs & Aggregations:**
+### Question 1: What is the aproximate probability distribution between the test group and the control group?

+### Question 2: Is a user that must call-in to cancel more likely to generate at least 1 addition REBILL?

+### Question 3:Is a user that must call-in to cancel more likely to generate more revenues?

+### Question 4:Is a user that must call-in more likely to produce a higher chargeback rate(CHARGEBACKs/REBILLs)?

+## Future Work